SAP/luigi/plugins/auth/public/auth-oauth2/README.md

 }
 ```

-In case of a basic Luigi setup without a framework, you can use any copy plugin to copy the `callback.html` file and then modify the `package.json` script to copy the file when building.
+If your application does not use webpack or you installed Luigi without a framework, you can use any copy plugin to copy the `callback.html` file and then modify the `package.json` script to copy the file when building.
 One package that could be helpful is [copyfiles](https://www.npmjs.com/package/copyfiles).
 Following is an example:

 ```javascript
 "buildConfig": "webpack --entry ./src/luigi-config/luigi-config.es6.js --output-path ./public/assets --output-filename luigi-config.js --mode production",